artyomgonc/ipTool/README.md

 # ipTool
-This tool let you know full information about any IP address or domain in Linux Terminal
+This tool let you know full information about any IP address or domain in Linux Terminal.

+Also works with Chrome OS Linux (Beta) and Mac OS.

 ## Installation